dramamine/leftovers-again/README.md

 Coding your own Pokemon AI bot doesn't have to be a major, time-consuming project.
 You can have your own bot up and running with <100 lines of code!

-2015: Pokemon bots start spontaneously fighting amongst themselves.
+2016: Pokemon bots start spontaneously fighting amongst themselves.

-2016: With the knowledge of infinite matches in their memory banks, AIs begin beating tournament-level players.
+2017: With the knowledge of infinite matches in their memory banks, AIs begin winning matches against tournament-level players.

-20XX: The Pokemon Championships are won by a player using AI insights to crush her human opponents.
+20XX: The Human Pokemon Championships are won by a player using AI insights to crush her human opponents.

 ## Designed with Simplicity and Accessibility in Mind